2DGD-F0TH/2DGD_F0TH/chapters/007_CollisionDetection.md

 #### Shallow-axis based reaction method

+This method works in a similar fashion to the direction and velocity method, but prioritizes reactions on the axis that shows the shallowest overlap.

+This requires measuring how much the objects overlap on each axis, which can be a little more involved, but not really expensive.

 \placeholder

 <!-- TODO: Similar to direction + velocity, but reacts only on the most shallow direction -->